bhornbhaya/dark-room/README.md

-# dark-room: An 3D javascript game
+# dark-room: A 3D javascript game